csstools/postcss-plugins/plugins/postcss-nesting/README.md

 ## ⚠️ Nested selectors must start with a symbol

-The [CSS Nesting specification](https://www.w3.org/TR/css-nesting-1/#example-34e8e94f) disallows nested selectors to start with a letter (i.e. a tag name or element selector).
+The current version of the [CSS Nesting specification](https://www.w3.org/TR/2023/WD-css-nesting-1-20230214/#example-34e8e94f) disallows nested selectors to start with a letter (i.e. a tag name or element selector).
 To write such selectors, they need to be prefixed with `& ` or wrapped with `:is()`.

 You will get a warning when selectors start with a letter:
 > Nested selectors must start with a symbol and "span" begins with a letter.